-- (1) In accordance with § 13 (2) of the University of Applied Sciences Act (FHG), students have the right to alternative assessment arrangements if they have provided evidence of a disability that makes it impossible for them to sit a normal exam and if the content and the requirements of the exam are not affected by the alternative assessment arrangements.
-Examples of such alternative assessment arrangements include: a written exam instead of an oral exam (and vice versa), extra time, the use of sign language interpreters, the use of technical aids, or a separate examination room. - (2) Applications for alternative assessment arrangements have to be submitted to the Director of Studies in good time before the exam to enable the processing of the application and the organization of the alternative assessment arrangements. - (3) Applications have to be accompanied by a statement from a specialist (or an equivalent) providing the medical or psychological explanation and making recommendations for alternative assessment arrangements appropriate for the student in question.
+(1) In accordance with § 13 (2) of the University of Applied Sciences Act (FHG), students have the right to alternative assessment arrangements if they have provided evidence of a disability that makes it impossible for them to sit a normal exam and if the content and the requirements of the exam are not affected by the alternative assessment arrangements.
+Examples of such

+- alternative assessment arrangements include a written exam instead of an oral exam (and vice versa), extra time, sign language interpreters, technical aids, or a separate examination room. - (2) Applications for alternative assessment arrangements have to be submitted to the Director of Studies in good time before the exam to enable the processing of the application and the organization of the alternative assessment arrangements. - (3) Applications have to be accompanied by a statement from a specialist (or an equivalent) providing the medical or psychological explanation and making recommendations for alternative assessment arrangements appropriate for the student in question.
 These statements must not be older than two years. - (4) Disabilities refer to both psychological and physical disabilities and do not have to be permanent.
-However, insufficient language skills in relation to the language of instruction are not considered to constitute a disability.
+However, insufficient skills in the language of instruction are not considered to constitute a disability.